The Veterinary Assistant Certificate (C1_VET1) is offered at LSC-Tomball. For more information, please contact the Veterinary Technology Department.

 Program applications are reviewed and evaluated for fall admission on June 1 of each year.
 All applicants will be notified of their status following applicant review date.
 Students may be notified by letter, e-mail or phone.
 It is the responsibility of the applicant to ensure all personal information on the application is current.

-When admitted to the veterinary technology program, the student should ensure that non-veterinary technology courses (math, English, etc.) are never scheduled between 7:30 AM and 8:50 AM Monday through Friday.
+When admitted to the veterinary technology program, the student should ensure that non-veterinary technology courses (math, English, etc.) are never scheduled between 7:30 and 8:50 am, Monday through Friday, or 8:00 - 9:00 am, Saturday.
 This time is reserved for all animal clinical laboratories at LSC-Tomball.

-The veterinary technology program will have an information session at the beginning of July each year.
-Students that have received admission notifications are encouraged to attend as important information on rules and program requirements will be covered in detail by the program faculty and staff.
+The veterinary technology program will have an information session at the end of June each year.
+Students that have received admission notifications are required to attend as important information on rules and program requirements will be covered in detail by the program faculty and staff.
 Questions will be welcomed.

 There are no specific progression requirements for the veterinary technology program.
 However, VTHT 1345, VTHT 2323, VTHT 2431, VTHT 1441, VTHT 1140 and VTHT 2360 should be completed within one calendar year prior to graduation.
 VTHT 1205, 1413, and 2360 are offered more than once yearly.
 All other VTHT courses are only offered in the semester indicated in the AAS outline.